 Passion fruit is in season all year, but as tropical fruit, its quantity peaks in warmer months.

+You should enjoy ripe ones to fully enjoy the passion fruit flavor.
 Ripe passion fruit has a sweet and slightly sour flavor.
-When you first experience it, you will feel the jelly-like texture plus the sweetness of passion fruit flesh and crunchy texture of seeds.
+When you first experience it, you will feel the jelly-like texture plus the sweetness of passion fruit flesh and the crunchy texture of seeds.
 Everything creates a unique flavor of passion fruit.

 Want to grow passion fruit?
 You can grow it from seeds!